Ernst Home Centers

 Ernst Home Centers, Inc. was a chain of home improvement retail stores founded in Seattle, Washington, United States.
-Ernst was started in 1893 by Seattle brothers Charles and Fred Ernst and in 1960 became a division of Pay 'n Save, one of the largest retail companies in the Northwest.
+Ernst was started in 1893 by Seattle brothers Charles and Fred Ernst.
+In 1960, it became a division of Pay 'n Save, one of the largest retail companies in the Northwest.
 After a 1984 takeover of Pay 'n Save, Ernst was sold off and went public in 1994.
 Following several highly publicized lawsuits and a failed attempt to open larger stores, the company filed for Chapter 11 bankruptcy in 1996 and liquidated in early 1997.
 At the company's peak, it operated 95 stores in 12 western U.S. states.

 History

 Founding

 In 1893, brothers Charles and Fred Ernst started Ernst Hardware in Seattle, Washington.
 In 1907, the new company was incorporated as Ernst Hardware and Plumbing Co. and moved to 512 Pike Street in downtown Seattle.

 During the 1950s, M. Lamont Bean, president of Seattle-based drugstore chain Pay 'n Save, expressed the possibility of operating non-drugstore businesses.
 Bean later took interest in Ernst and, in February 1960, came to an agreement with Fred Ernst to buy his nine hardware stores.
 Two years later, Pay 'n Save acquired Malmo Nursery and began opening Ernst-Malmo combination stores; combining hardware, lumber, garden supplies, and nursery items in one building.